eugene-manuilov/typeorm-uml/README.md

 ## Run Programmatically

-You can also import the `TypeormUml` class from this package and build UML diagrams in your code.
+You can also import the `TypeormUml` class from this package and build UML diagrams on your own.
 See this small example:

 ```typescript
 import { EOL } from 'os';